15 Different Types Of Containers For Shipping

 Refrigerated Containers (Reefer Containers).

-Reefer containers are used to transport goods where temperature conditions to be controlled.
-Temperature-sensitive cargo such as vegetables, fruits, meat, dairy products, etc. is transported in reefer container generally.
+Reefer containers are used to transport goods where temperature conditions are to be controlled.
+Temperature-sensitive cargo such as vegetables, fruits, meat, dairy products, etc. is transported in reefer containers generally.

-When a reefer container is moved by road, a power generator run by fuel is connected with trailer carrying reefer container.
+When a reefer container is moved by road, a power generator run by fuel is connected to a trailer carrying a reefer container.

-This electric power generator supports reefer container to maintain temperature.
+This electric power generator supports reefer containers to maintain temperature.